 How Martial Arts Training Develops Character in Children

 Martial arts are offered in many schools as an extracurricular activity that children can participate in.
-Certainly, martial arts provide great exercise, but there are many other ways children can get exercise, so why choose martial arts?
+Certainly, kids karate provide great exercise, but there are many other ways children can get exercise, so why choose martial arts?
 As the founders of many of the various forms of martial arts have known, training in a system of physical defense provides many benefits beyond physical health, particularly mental and emotional benefits.
 Parents often look to martial arts programs to help develop character in their children.
 Because martial arts require more than just physical ability, they provide an excellent method of affording character development to children.

 The first quality that comes to mind when considering the ways in which martial arts can help build a child’s character is discipline.
 Certainly, we’ve all been exposed to the Hollywood martial arts movie trope that depicts an older master admonishing his young student over a lack of discipline.
 Clichés are clichés only because we have come to see their truth as obvious — martial arts are an incredible method for developing a child’s discipline.
 The more pertinent question here might be why place so much emphasis on building up a child’s discipline in the first place?

 The best way to answer this question is to consider that no matter how talented an individual might be, if they lack the discipline to apply those talents in a consistent way they will rarely obtain the success they otherwise would through discipline.
 Developing a child’s character, particularly their discipline, sets them up for an easier path in life and greater success.
 Almost all worthwhile goals will require a long-term effort.
 Because training is a long-term endeavor, a student of martial arts must commit to regular practice for the long run.
 Involving a child in an activity that requires long-term commitment and regular effort towards a bigger goal is a recipe for discipline.